Santhosh1040/ZenTrades_Task/README.md

 ## Limitations

-This implementation uses rule-based extraction rather than an LLM, which may miss complex conversational signals.
+This implementation uses rule-based extraction to keep the pipeline zero-cost and reproducible.
+More advanced NLP or LLM-based extraction could improve accuracy in production environments.
 ---

 ## Future Improvements